Grevillea excelsior

-Grevillea excelsior, commonly known as flame grevillea or yellow flame grevillea, is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
+Grevillea excelsior, commonly known as flame grevillea or orange flame grevillea, is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is an erect shrub or small tree with usually divided leaves with linear lobes, and clusters of orange flowers.

 Description

 Grevillea excelsior is an erect shrub or tree that typically grows to a height of 1–8 m and has a leafy base with emergent flower spikes.
 The leaves are 50–300 mm long and usually divided with two to seven linear lobes, sometimes divided again.
 The undivided leaves and lobes are mostly 1–2 mm wide with the edges rolled under, enclosing the lower surface apart from the midvein.
 The flowers are arranged in conical to oblong clusters on a peduncle 10–40 mm long, the rachis 80–200 mm long.
 The flowers are pale orange on the outside, brighter inside, with a bright orange style, the pistil 20–29 mm long.
 Flowering mainly occurs from August to November and the fruit is a hairy follicle 15–22 mm long.